kish10/flutter_smkt/README.md

 Unlike [math_keyboard](https://pub.dev/packages/math_keyboard) or Casey Henson's implementation, fsmfkt like [keyboard_actions](https://pub.dev/packages/keyboard_actions), simply puts a toolbar on top of the system keyboard.

-If you'd like to replace the whole keyboard with your own keyboard please reference the other packages.
+If you'd like to replace the system keyboard with your own custom keyboard please reference the other packages.

 ----
-The name `flutter_simple_mobile_keyboard_toolbar` was chosen as a commitment device, not just for the developers, but for the broader open source community.
+The name `flutter simple mobile keyboard toolbar` was chosen as a commitment device, not just for the developers, but for the broader open source community.

 So if you can make it simpler or better or greater, please let us know!
 Pull requests are welcome.